What is Upadacitinib?

 - How often you have blood tests will depend on what other medicines you are taking and what other illnesses you have.
 Your rheumatologist will advise on this.

 Upadacitinib is taken by mouth in tablet form.
 It is a modified release tablet and must be swallowed whole.
 Do not crush, break, or chew it.

 When should it be taken?

-Take this medicine with a full glass of water at the same time each day, swallow the tablet whole and do not crush, chew, or break it.
+Take this medicine with a full glass of water at the same time each day.
 It can be taken with or without food.

 If you miss a dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.